 Herpes is a very common STD.
 It can cause sores on the genitals and/or mouth.
-An estimated 1 in 6 people in the U.S. has genital herpes.
 There is no cure for herpes, but prescription medication can ease symptoms and lower the chances of passing the virus to others.
 Herpes can be painful, but usually does not lead to serious health problems.

 Find STD Testing Near You

 Click on a question below to learn more about herpes.